October Carnivore Challenge is OPEN

 Both Carnivore and Atkins can help weight loss, but considering the following factors help you decide which one is better for your weight loss.

-• Focusing on maximising protein and fat and minimising carbs, the Carnivore Diet can increase satiety, which helps reduce overall calorie intake and promote weight loss.
+• Focusing on maximizing protein and fat and minimizing carbs, the Carnivore Diet can increase satiety, which helps reduce overall calorie intake and promote weight loss.
 Some individuals may experience quick initial weight loss due to consuming fewer carbohydrates.

 • The Atkins Diet's phased approach helps you reduce carbs gradually, making it easier for some individuals to follow the diet.
 Its "Induction" phase can boost initial weight loss thanks to low-carb intake and ketosis induction.
 The possibility of reintroducing carbs in the following phases may make the Atkins diet more sustainable.
 But carb reintroduction can slow down weight loss or lead to weight regain.